| Title: | Fast Approximation of Time-Varying Infectious Disease Transmission Rates |

 Currently, none of the functions documented here are vectorized.
 Arguments must have length 1.

-returns a numeric vector of length 1. seir.ee
+seir.R0 returns a numeric vector of length 1. seir.ee

-returns a numeric vector of length 1+m+n+1
+returns a numeric vector of length 1+m+n+1. seir.jacobian

-returns a function of one argument x
+returns a function of one argument x (which must be a numeric

-) whose return value is a square numeric
+vector of length 1+m+n+1) whose return value is a square numeric

-matrix of size length(x)
+matrix of size length(x).

-, for the system of ordinary differential equations
+seir, for the system of ordinary differential equations

 on which these computations are predicated.

-Infectious disease time series simulated using seir
+Infectious disease time series simulated using seir, for

 use primarily in examples, tests, and vignettes.
 Users should not rely